Sakapoi/new_web_plugin/README.md

 I used a `wasm-bindgen` crate to compile functions from Rust module into a wasm file.
 I also used a `web-sys` crate to get the information about the URLs of all opened tabs of the browser.
 With a help of the `web-sys` crate I also created a canvas to draw an image with the screenshot there.

+With this extension, you can take a screenshot of any tab, window, or even the entire screen.
+It's also very easy to use.

 ## How to run

 1. Install [Rust](https://rustup.rs/)